How Cohousing Works

 This cohousing cost structure is designed to balance long-term homeownership value with opportunities to share resources and reduce certain individual expenses over time.

 More detailed financial information is available as part of the exploration process.
+Reach out to learn more!

-A community shaped by its residents
+A Community Shaped by its Residents

 Cohousing communities are shaped by the people who live in them.